 This is not a preoccupation with Israel; it is a preoccupation with the Church, because any Jews who are converted will become part of the Church.
-You don’t have to be a restorationist to appreciate the profound possibilities latent in hundreds of thousands of Jews reading the Scriptures simultaneously.
-Anyone should be able to pray for the glory of God in the conversion of Jewish men and women and children through the power of God’s words.
+You don’t have to be a restorationist to appreciate the profound possibilities latent in millions of Jews reading the same Scriptures simultaneously.
+Any believer, regardless of theological or eschatological orientation, should be able to pray for the glory of God in the conversion of Jewish men and women and children through the power of God’s words.

 This is not a Jewish issue; it is a Gentile issue, because this conversion is precisely what Paul—the Apostle to the Gentiles—was praying for (Rom 10:1).
 How can it be anything but appropriate and scriptural to share in Paul’s prayer?
 Paul also taught that his fellow Jews have a veil of unbelief over their eyes when they read or hear the OT, but when they turn to the Lord the veil is removed (2 Cor 3:15-16).
 The only one who can do that is the Spirit of God, and the Spirit of God always uses the Word of God.

-We have a providential opportunity placed before us on a silver platter.
+The Church has a providential opportunity placed before us on a silver platter.
 A Bible-reading initiative by the secular arm of the Israeli government?
 In its second cycle?
-How ironically providential is that?
+How radically providential is that?